OHNope/Typetorch/docs/design.md

-typetorch is built around one rule: LibTorch stays responsible for tensor storage, kernels, dispatch, autograd, and device behavior. typetorch adds a typed contract layer around `::at::Tensor` and tries to make the contract cheap enough that users can keep it in ordinary C++ code.
+typetorch is built around one rule: LibTorch stays responsible for tensor storage, kernels, dispatch, autograd, and device behavior. typetorch adds a typed contract layer around `::torch::Tensor` and tries to make the contract cheap enough that users can keep it in ordinary C++ code.

+The wrapper's public raw-tensor boundary uses the LibTorch C++ frontend namespace.
+`src/libtorch.mpp` re-exports the small `torch::` and `c10::` surface the project needs, so Typetorch code and examples stay on that public namespace.

 ## Typed Tensor Contract